An In-Depth Discussion on Concentrated Solar Power

 In many solar energy applications, a thermodynamic process is followed to achieve the desired end result.
 A simple thermodynamic closed-cycle typically consists of the following components; a closed-cycle curated by a pump/compressor, a boiler and a condenser/heat exchanger.
 The boiler, in this case, being the solar receiver that is heated by the concentrated solar power of the sun.
 An example of a closed thermodynamic cycle used to produce steam to power a steam turbine which in turn generates electricity can be seen in the visual representation by following the video link below.

 5.1 Brayton Cycle

-The Brayton cycle is probably one of the most popular thermodynamic systems used in industry.
+The Brayton cycle is probably one of the most popular thermodynamic systems used in the industry.
 The Brayton cycle mainly uses air as the working fluid.
 A thermodynamic cycle can be classified as an open or closed cycle.
-In an open cycle the working fluid is only used once through the system while in a closed system the working fluid can be used several times.
+In an open cycle, the working fluid is only used once through the system while in a closed system the working fluid can be used several times.